JoergAdler/venetian_blinds_time_control/README.md

-I removed the switch feature which seems to be broken
+I removed the switch feature to still be able to correct the cover position

+Also I added that when doing any movement the tilt is modified first an then the cover postion.

 -----